QyuBee/Opera_script_netflix/README.md

 # Opera_script_netflix
-Just execute the script and reload to make Opera support video (Netflix,...)
+Just execute the script and reload to make Opera support video (Netflix,...) on Ubuntu.

 It install Widevine and the H.264 codec.